oconnor663/bao/docs/spec.md

    but the gist is that it needs to be impossible for any root node and any non-root node to have the same hash.

-We ensure **tree decodability** by by domain-separating parent nodes from leaf nodes (chunks) with the **node depth** parameter.
+We ensure **tree decodability** by domain-separating parent nodes from leaf nodes (chunks) with the **node depth** parameter.
 BLAKE2's parameters are functionally similar to the frame bits used in the paper, in that two inputs with different parameters always produce a different hash, though the